Fishfinder: Fish arches

 With the Fish Symbol feature disabled, an angler can learn to distinguish between fish, vegetation, schools of baitfish or forage fish, debris, etc. Fish will usually appear on the screen as an arch.
 This is because the distance between the fish and the transducer changes as the boat passes over the fish (or the fish swims under the boat).
 When the fish enters the leading edge of the sonar beam, a display pixel is turned on.
 As the fish swims toward the centre of the beam, the distance to the fish decreases, turning on pixels at shallower depths.
 When the fish swims directly under the transducer, it is closer to the boat so the stronger signal shows a thicker line.
 As the fish swims away from the transducer, the distance increases, which shows as progressively deeper pixels.

 The image to the right shows a school of white bass aggressively feeding on a school of threadfin shad.
 Note the school of baitfish near the bottom.
 When threatened, baitfish form a tightly packed school, as the individuals seek safety in the center of the school.
 This typically looks like an irregularly shaped ball or thumbprint on the fishfinder screen.
 When no predators are nearby, a school of baitfish frequently appears as a thin horizontal line across the screen, at the depth where the temperature and oxygen levels are optimal.
 The nearly-vertical lines near the right edge of the screen show the path of fishing lures falling to the bottom.

-General history in sporting and fishing
+History

-The first fishfinder that was marketed for consumers in America that was meant for recreational fishing was the Lowrance Fish Lo-K-Tor (also nicknamed "The Little Green Box") which was invented in 1957 and entered market in 1959.
-It was not the first fishfinder, ie. sonar device meant to find underwater fish or schools of fish, as in 1948 in Japan the Furuno brothers introduced a fishfinder for use in commercial fishing vessels; this Furuno Fish Finder is said to be the world's first practical fishfinder.
+The first fishfinder, i.e. sonar device meant to find underwater fish or schools of fish, was invented in Japan in the 1940s by the Furuno brothers, who were radio repairmen.
+Building from the knowledge of fishermen who were able to determine the presence of fish, and their number, from bubbles, the Furuno brothers first planned to detect these bubbles with sonar, a new technology at the time.
+They invented the first through-hull transducer and found they were able to detect the fish themselves.
+In 1948 they introduced their fishfinder for use in commercial fishing vessels; the Furuno Fish Finder is the world's first practical fishfinder.

-The Fish Lo-K-Tor's operation was as described below (neon lamp readout device etc.).
+The first fishfinder marketed to consumers in America for recreational fishing was the Lowrance Fish Lo-K-Tor (also nicknamed "The Little Green Box"), which was invented in 1957 and entered the market in 1959.
+It retailed for $150 at the time, equivalent to $1,610 in 2024.
+Originally the subject of controversy due to its perceived unfair advantage, it faced the potential of being banned by some states but its use was eventually accepted.